-The Cochrane Gynaecological Cancer Group (CGCG) is part of the Cochrane Collaboration and its editorial base is in Bath, UK.
+The Cochrane Gynaecological, Neuro-oncology & Orphan Cancer Group is part of the Cochrane Collaboration and its editorial base is in Bath, UK.
 It consists of a variety of people from different backgrounds (health care professionals, patients/carers and information specialists) who are committed to providing reliable evidence required to make important decisions on issues concerning gynaecological cancer as well as orphan cancer reviews.

 The group's main task is to facilitate the identification of reports of controlled clinical trials and to carry out systematic reviews which are then published electronically on the Cochrane Library.
 Electronic publishing means that reviews may be updated as and when new evidence becomes available, and the authors are able to respond to comments made by users.